LukeSavage1306/Windlass-Remote-Chain-Counter-and-SignalK-Feed/README.md

 # Windlass Remote Control with Chain Counter and Signalk Feed

-Credit for the original version of this app goes to AK-Hombergers  This version builds upon his original design with input from me and JeremyP.
-As at December 18th Ihave yet to install and test on the boat but it is working"on the bench" - so use with caution and no warranty!
+Credit for the original version of this app goes to AK-Hombergers.
+This version builds upon his original design with input from me and JeremyP.
+As at December 18th I have yet to install and test on the boat but it is working "on the bench" - so use with caution and absolutley no warranty!
 In its current format it:

 * Is based on a Wemos D1 Mini (ESP8266) reading pulses from a conventional windlass chain sensor and WiFi access to effect control
 * Provides a wireless remote windlass control from any phone/tablet with wifi capability giving up/down/stop/chain-length-counter/counter-reset functionality